Ultra-High-Field MRI Using Slotted Waveguide Array RF Coil

 At A Glance

-Investigators at Colorado State University have designed a novel method and apparatus for the excitation of RF magnetic fields in ultra-high field (UHF) MRI systems utilizing a slotted waveguide array (featured below in the left figure).
-Each element in the circular array is itself a slotted waveguide antenna filled with a low-loss high-permittivity dielectric (right figure), which in turn is a linear array of slots in a waveguide wall, and each slot is a radiator itself.
+Investigators at Colorado State University have designed a novel method and apparatus for the excitation of RF magnetic fields in ultra-high field (UHF) MRI systems utilizing a slotted waveguide array (featured in the figure above).
+Each element in the circular array is itself a slotted waveguide antenna filled with a low-loss high-permittivity dielectric, which in turn is a linear array of slots in a waveguide wall, and each slot is a radiator itself.
 Dielectric lenses can be added on each slotted waveguide wall to further improve the efficiency of the exciter.
 Potential applications include research, pre-clinical, and clinical MRI/NMR systems.

 Current magnetic resonance imaging (MRI) technology utilizes a relatively low static magnetic field (B0 ≤ 3T).
 Ultra-high field (B0 ≥ 7) imagers increase sensitivity and functionality of MRI overall, but come with their own set of challenges.
 At higher magnetic fields, the radio frequency (RF) wavelength decreases, creating a mix of near and far field behavior leading to highly non-uniform magnetic fields.
 Recent research in this field has either been unsuccessful at mitigating this factor (ex: TEM body coil) or suffer from intolerably low RF power efficiency (twisting bird cage, traveling-wave coil).

 - Provides RF magnetic field B1+ with: (1) high field-uniformity, (2) high efficiency, (3) excellent circular polarization, (4) negligible axial z-component, (5) arbitrary large field of view, and (6) exceptional possibilities for field-optimizations via RF shimming.

 - RF efficiency ≥ 2.3 µT/√W in the human head